-Symptoms of an Ineffective Insurance Business Model
+10 Symptoms of an Unsustainable Insurance Business Model

-We recently published a blog post about the commoditization of insurance.
+A while back, we published a blog post about the commoditization of insurance.

 The internet provides consumers with easy access to the cheapest insurance.